 Anxiety is Common

 ABCs of CBT

 What should you convey to parents and kids about CBT?

 CBT refers to cognitive-behavioral therapy, a category of treatment that is based on the theory that we can change our feelings by changing our thoughts

-"Therapy is also very effective at reducing anxiety, particularly a type of therapy called cognitive-behavioral therapy.
-Not only will it help decrease anxiety now, but your child will gain tools to help reduce stress and anxiety throughout his/her life.
-Typically your child would see a therapist between once a week to once a month for a total of about 6-10 sessions.
+"Therapy helps greatly to reduce anxiety and your child will gain tools to help reduce stress and anxiety throughout his/her life.
+Typically your child would see a therapist about once per week for a total of about 6-10 sessions.
 However, you’ll start to see improvements even before then."

 onset 6-12 yo

 Determine the total score as well as level of functioning

 All psychologists (PhD) are trained in CBT

 May need to determine if other therapists (master's level counselors, social workers, etc. ) have specialized experience in treatment of childhood anxiety